Positivity of GCD tensors and their determinants: Introduction and main results

-Our first main result shows that every even-order GCD tensor is strongly CP. \begin{theorem} Let $S=\{s_{1},s_{2},\ldots, s_{n}\}$ be a set of $n$ distinct positive integers.
-Then the $m$th-order $n$-dimensional GCD tensor $\mc{T}_{[S]}$ on $S$ is a strongly completely positive tensor. \end{theorem} As an immediate consequence of this result, we provide an algorithm for computing the strongly CP decomposition of GCD tensors.
+{Our first main result shows that every GCD tensor is strongly CP.} \begin{theorem} Let $S=\{s_{1},s_{2},\ldots, s_{n}\}$ be a set of $n$ distinct positive integers.
+Then the $m$th-order $n$-dimensional GCD tensor $\mc{T}_{[S]}$ on $S$ is a strongly completely positive tensor. \end{theorem} As an immediate consequence of this result, we provide an algorithm for deriving the strongly CP decomposition of GCD tensors.

 We next study the infinite divisibility of the GCD tensor. \begin{definition} Let $\mc{A}=(a_{i_{1}i_{2}\ldots i_{m}})\in\mb{R}^{[m,n]}$ be a positive semideﬁnite tensor with $a_{i_{1}i_{2}\ldots i_{m}}\geq 0$ for all $i_{1},i_{2},\ldots, i_{m}$.
-Then $\mc{A}$ is called inﬁnitely divisible if for every $r\in \mb{R}_+$, the fractional Hadamard power $\mc{A}^{\circ r}:=(a_{i_{1}i_{2}\ldots i_{m}}^{r})$ is positive semideﬁnite. \end{definition} Infinite divisible matrices and kernels are extensively studied in the literature.
+Then $\mc{A}$ is called inﬁnitely divisible if for every nonnegative real number $r$, the fractional Hadamard power $\mc{A}^{\circ r}:=(a_{i_{1}i_{2}\ldots i_{m}}^{r})$ is positive semideﬁnite. \end{definition} Infinite divisible matrices and kernels are extensively studied in the literature.
 These matrices and kernels attracted renewed attention in 1966 when Loewner \cite{loewner1966} showed that under certain conditions the Green's function for Laplace's equation is an infinitely divisible kernel.
 In \cite{luo2016}, Luo--Qi showed that the positive Cauchy tensor, symmetric Pascal tensor, and several classes of mean tensors are infinitely divisible -- more strongly, the fractional Hadamard powers of these classes of tensors are strongly completely positive.
 We obtain a similar result for GCD tensors. \begin{theorem} Let $S=\{s_{1},s_{2},\ldots, s_{n}\}$ be a set of distinct positive integers.
 Let $\mc{T}_{[S]}$ be the $m$th-order $n$-dimensional GCD tensor on $S$.
-Then $\mc{T}_{[S]}^{\circ r}$ is strongly completely positive for every nonnegative real number $r$. \end{theorem}
+Then $\mc{T}_{[S]}^{\circ r}$ is strongly completely positive for every {positive real number $r$. } \end{theorem} \begin{rem} {If $r=0$ in the preceding theorem then $\mc{T}^{\circ r}_{[S]}$ is a tensor with every entry $1,$ and hence $\mc{T}^{\circ 0}_{[S]}=v^{\otimes m},$ where $v=(1,1,\ldots,1)^{T}\in\mb{R}^{n}$.
+Thus $\mc{T}^{\circ 0}_{[S]}$ is a completely positive tensor.} \end{rem}